TheNarratorsFrevor/Etherdesk/README.md

 ## Installation

-Hopefully thats it.
+I'll make a script soon.

 ## Development

 Want to contribute?
 Great!
-Make a PR and i will visit it :D
+Make a PR and i will review it :D